Haryana Day – 1st November

 Even during the Mauryan period, the Yaudhayas were fully power-filled and their majority state remained famous in India for its community, while the other parts of the country were almost destroyed.

 In the Gupta period, the war of war took place against the Gupta emperors.
 The earlier Gupta rulers tried to persuade the war only to accept their sovereignty, but the warriors, who were proud of their republic, were not ready to accept imperial dominance in any way.
-But this situation changed in the time of Chandragupta Vikramaditya.
+But this situation changed during the time of Chandragupta Vikramaditya.
 Emperor Vikramaditya resolved to dissolve the war and according to a belief, the two powers fought fiercely for nearly a fourth century, and in the end, that vast totalitarian power destroyed the country’s last possible power.

 In the era of war, this state was known as ‘Bahudhanyak’.
 Yudayya was famous all over the state for sculpture, handicraft, and fine arts.
 The drums of Rohtak reached Dhur Ujjain and gained fame.
 He had no answer in wrestling and fighting skills.
-They were also farmers with life where there was a terrible war.
+They were also farmers who lived where there was a terrible war.
 It is a matter of pride that for a full thousand years, this republic has achieved unprecedented fame in the history of India and led its state to extreme development under the republican political system.

 Even in Harshaal, this entire state was divided into several districts.
 During this period, this tradition of districts and ganas remained the basis of the political system here.
 King Harshabardhan’s ancestors had consolidated their power from Srikanth district itself.
 Harsha’s father Prabhakar Vardhan had increased the power of a powerful empire by sitting in Sthanvishwar (Thaneshwar).